-In Lesotho, primary eduction is free, but secondary eduction is not.
+In Lesotho, Africa, primary education is free, but secondary education is not.
 The Ha Fusi school is an Anglican secondary school which was established in 2006.
-Elizabeth and David Dunford, members of St Giles, spent two years living and working in Lesotho - Elizabeth teaching at the school and David using his skills to support the school - with IT among other things.
-David and Elizabeth are now home, and Ha Fusi school continues to be one of our mission partners - we will support it with fund raising and prayer.
-Click here for more.
+Elizabeth and David Dunford, members of St Giles, spent two years living and working in Lesotho - Elizabeth teaching at the school and David using his skills to support the school with IT and other things.
+Ever since, Ha Fusi school has been one of our mission partners - we support it with fundraising and prayer.

 Friends International's vision is that every international student in the UK should have a Christian friend, giving them the opportunity to respond to the message of Jesus Christ and return home with the desire and skills to spread the Gospel in their own country and throughout the world.

 The West Bridgford Advice Centre is open every Wednesday from 9.30am to 12.30pm in St Giles’ Church Hall, Stratford Road, West Bridgford, NG2 6BA (just behind the church).

 The advice centre operates a drop in policy so no appointment is needed.

 The team of volunteers provides advice and information about a wide range of issues and can signpost clients to more specialised agencies according to their needs e.g. issues around housing, debt, relationships, employment, and consumer problems.
 They offer support to access benefits and help with form filling and when required, complete forms with clients.
 In the church hall foyer there is also a stock of leaflets that are freely available whenever the hall is open.